fat4eyes-mwo/mwo-simulator/README.md

 * Simulates effects of heatsink and ammo box destruction, as well as side torso loss for Clan XL engines.
 * Simulates weapon spread for the following weapons: All LRMs, all SRMs.
 Also splash damage for cERPPCs.
 * Supports armor and structure quirks for IS mechs.
+* Supports heat, cooldown, duration, velocity and range multipliers for IS mechs.

 # Currently Unsimulated mechanics